languidphoton/ralts/README.md

 ![Admonitions plugin](assets/obsidian_options_6.png)

-You'll probably need to restart Obsidian, and when you do you'll see something like this:
+You'll probably need to restart _Obsidian_, and when you do you'll see something like this:

 ![471 and all his stories](assets/471_and_all_his_stories.png)